Frequently Asked Questions

 - ISTCs for Text Resources.

 Yes.
-DDEX supports the communication of several identifiers for a single creation.
+DDEX supports the communication of several identifiers for a single item of content.
 For example, a sound recording can be identified, at the same time, by an ISRC and a catalogue number and a proprietary identifier allocated by, say, the DSP offering the sound recording to its customers.

-This is an alphanumeric identifier which uniquely identifies the Party to whom the message is sent.
+This is an alphanumeric identifier which uniquely identifies the party that is either sending or receiving a message using a DDEX standard message format.
 The DPID is defined as a standard by DDEX and is allocated when organisations acquire a DDEX implementation licence.

 Yes.
 Although companies only need one implementation licence to cover all their DDEX implementations it may be beneficial for them to have multiple DPIDs.
 The application form for additional DPIDs can be found here.